 Sky Mobile's 5G Plans

-Sky has become the first virtual network to announce it is launching 5G services in November 2019, one month after its network partner, O2.
+Sky became the first virtual network to announce 5G services in November 2019, one month after its network partner, O2.
 Sky will offer all its current perks on its 5G tariffs, such as the unlimited streaming of movies and TV through Sky's app without using up data, and the rolling over of unused data.

 Tesco Mobile's 5G Plans

 Tesco Mobile, also carrying O2's 5G signal launched on the 3rd of March in 24 locations, committing to double the number of locations by August.
 Tesco Mobile launched with deals starting at just £15 for 5GB, making it one of the cheapest 5G providers in the UK currently.

 Will I need to upgrade my phone to use 5G?